ClojureBridge/community-docs/docs/contribute.md

     Add a difficulty level of the lab work: easy, intermediate, difficult.
 This will help attendees and coaches to choose a good one considering programming background.
 It might be fun to add "most difficult" lab works mainly for coaches.

-  - Syntax
+  - Syntax highliter

     For HTML, and Markdown, the site is setup to use [Pygments](http://pygments.org/docs/) for syntax highlighter.
 Please look at jekyll document, [Writing posts](http://jekyllrb.com/docs/posts/), for details.
+Alternatively, you can embed gist by gist tag.
+See "Gist" section of [Templates](http://jekyllrb.com/docs/templates/).

   - Setup test environment on your computer